Alex-twn/STM32MP15x_workshop/readme.md

 3. Download the latest [Developer Package SDK][SDK download link] in `$HOME/STM32MPU_workspace/tmp`

 [SDK download link]: https://www.st.com/en/embedded-software/stm32mp1dev.html

+*Note: If you cannot download the installation file, you can find it as well in the provided USB flash drive inside the folder 2.Developer_package_SDK_installation, please copy this installation file in `$HOME/STM32MPU_workspace/tmp`*

 4. Go to `$HOME/STM32MPU_workspace/tmp` directory and decompress the tarball file to get the SDK installation script